-Spanning the years 1963–1966, Typomundus 20 was an international travelling exhibition of juried typographic design works that sought to represent a collected world of typography as art.
-Typomundus drew approximately 12,000 submissions from countries all over the world from its initial call for entries in 1963.
+Covering the years 1963–1966, Typomundus 20 represented an international travelling exhibition of juried typographic design works that sought to represent a collected world of typography as art.
+With an initial call for entries in 1963, Typomundus received around 12,000 submissions from countries across the globe.
 The exhibition notice announced the show’s aim of being …

 “the first worldwide exhibition of the most significant typography of the 20th century”